Home

 Early Life

-Since 1675 César Caze managed a Tobacco Farm, but in 1682 he was forced, as many other French Protestants, to escape persecution (by the end of the 17th century, some 200000 Huguenots had been driven from France during a series of religious persecutions), and emigrated to Netherlands (together with his wife Catherine and his just born son Jean).
+Since 1675 César Caze managed a Tobacco Farm, but in 1682 he was forced, like many other French Protestants, to escape persecution (by the end of the 17th century, some 200,000 Huguenots had been driven from France during a series of religious persecutions), and emigrated to the Netherlands (together with his wife Catherine and his just born son Jean).
 During the European religious war in the 17th century, many people fled to the Dutch Republic and Amsterdam, where they sought refuge.

 A report from 1696 says that Caze “excelled in mathematics and other studies”.
 The Amsterdam burgomaster (mayor) Johannes Hude had employed Caze for many years for the city of Amsterdam.

-César Caze lived in Netherlands until his death in 1720.
+César Caze lived in the Netherlands until he died in 1720.

 To top